maoschanz/drawing/CONTRIBUTING.md

 # Translating

-Notice that this will translate the unstable, unreleased version currently developed on the `master` branch.
-If you want to entirely translate older versions, restart but run `git checkout 0.4` just after having cloned the repo, and open the merge request to `0.4` too.
+Notice that this procedure will translate the unstable, unreleased version currently developed on the `master` branch.
+If you want to entirely translate older versions, restart this procedure but run `git checkout 0.4` just after having cloned the repo, and at the end, open the merge request to `0.4` too.

 ### Get the .po file

 - Fork the repo and clone your fork on your disk (see [installation instructions here](#with-gnome-builder-and-flatpak))
 - **If the translation exists but is incomplete:**
-	- Find the file corresponding to your language in the the `po` directory
+	- Find the file corresponding to your language in the the `po` directory.
 - **If the translation doesn't exist at all:**
 	- Add your language to `po/LINGUAS`
+	- Run `msginit -i po/drawing.pot --locale=xx -o po/xx.po`, where `xx` should
-	- Build the app once, and then run `ninja -C _build drawing-update-po` at the root of the project.
-It will produce a `.po` file for your language in the `po` directory. <!-- TODO c'est pas la meilleure commande -->
+	be replaced by the ISO code of your language.
+This command will produce a `.po` file for your language in the `po` directory.

 ### Translate